Verification of Quantitative Temporal Properties in RealTime-DEVS: Finding timing errors with mutants of patterns of QTP

 \subsection{Finding timing errors in implementations}

-Once the model verifies all the intended properties we can use mutants of QTP and model checking to generate test cases to test the implementation of the model.
+Once the model verifies all the intended properties we can use mutants of QTP and model checking to generate test cases to test the implementation of the model\endnote{By implementation we mean the source code of an imperative (perhaps object-oriented) program implementing the model.
+Although in some contexts an implementation is just a more concrete model, imperative programs tend to lose many logical properties when compared with models described in terms of higher-level languages such as logic.}.

 The idea is that mutants represent possible misinterpretations made by the developers.
 In other words, we assume developers have misunderstood the model what led them to implement a wrong model ending up in a faulty implementation.
 More formally, let $M$ be the model, $P$ a QTP such that $M \models P$ and $P'$ a mutant of $P$.
 If developers have produced a faulty implementation we can think it verifies the mutant $P'$, instead of $P$.
 Hence, we need traces of $M$ that do not verify $P'$---note that these traces will necessarily verify $P$ as we assume $M \models P$.
 Such traces can be generated by executing the following TCTL query over $M$ and the TA of $P'$: $\E\evt \TA_{P'}.error$, for some $error$ state in $\TA_{P'}$.
 Actually, more such traces can be generated by considering all the $error$ states present in $\TA_{P'}$.
 These traces will test the implementation in slightly different ways.
 Assume we can transform such a trace into a test case, $t$, for the implementation.
 If the implementation actually implements $P'$, $t$ will lead it to a state not satisfying $P$ but $P'$.
 Conversely, if the implementation (correctly) implements $P$, $t$ will lead it to a state satisfying $P$ and not $P'$.
 Summing up, given a QTP, instantiated from one of the patterns introduced in Section \ref{Implementación de los Patrones de propiedades temporales cuantitativas}, we systematically go through all its mutants to generate counterexamples which will be transformed into test cases.

 \paragraph{Useless mutants.} Finding traces of $M$ not satisfying a mutant $P'$ is not always possible as $M$ could verify both $P$ and $P'$.
 For example, if the model verifies the property ``all trains leave the crossing area in at most 122 seconds'' it will also verify the mutant ``all trains leave the crossing area in at most 300 seconds''.
 Therefore, concerning test case generation the more interesting mutants are those that verify $M \models P \land \lnot P'$.
 The good thing is that if $M$ verifies $P'$ the TCTL query given above will not return a witness trace.